Updated on Feb 1, 2021

 Additional studies are needed for adolescent psychology, marriage and family systems, and principles and techniques of counseling.
 Marriage and family counselors also learn how to deal with substance abuse issues and how to apply theories of psychotherapy to patients.
 One or more elective courses must accompany the state-sponsored curriculum.

 While requirements vary from state-to-state, most will require that you follow your marriage and family counseling degree with a practical internship under the guidance of a practicing counselor before an independent practice may be pursued.
+These can be earned by volunteering with charitable organizations, private practices, or other agencies that offer mental health services.
+You must be supervised by a licensed marriage and family counselor, psychologist, or social worker.
 This internship can take a half-year or more to complete during the student’s final year of study.